B1NT0N/LogPowerConverter/README.md

 # LogPowerConverter

-In the lack of a meanigfull Watts to Log power onverter this is to supply the need.
+In the lack of a meanigfull Watts to Log power converter this is to supply the need.